openbrace/jekyll-netlify-boilerplate-20200103/pages/index.md

-  Precise dates, important choices, life-changing encounters, [daily advice](./blog)… Find out what changes this spring will bring you!
+  Precise dates, important choices, life-changing encounters, [daily advice](./blog)…

-  Astromarry helps you discover yourselves.
-Adds perspectives for your personal development, growth and positive forceful changes.
+  Add perspectives for your personal development, growth and positive forceful changes.

   Let the universe help you on your way to success.